|

 Debit cards are an

-There are essentially two types or categories:
+There are essentially two types:

 - PIN-Based